fluttergems/fluttergems/.github/ISSUE_TEMPLATE/adding-dart-flutter-package-s--on-flutter-gems.md

 _Note: To add multiple packages, open a separate issue for each package._

+**Don't forget to STAR ⭐ the repo.
+It will help spread more awareness about the awesome Dart & Flutter packages**

 **Details of the package(s) you want to add**

 - Name of the package